-Do you want to run it from an office or from your home?
+Do you want to run it from an office or your home?

 My suggestion is that you should start it from home at the beginning, and once there is a good response, you should operate the bureau from an office.

-For which specific community you want to start it?
+For which specific community do you want to start it?

 This is an important choice.
-As most of the candidates like to choose a match from his/her own community—a religious group, a linguistic group, or an ethnic group, for example—a marriage bureau for a specific community will be more successful than a marriage bureau for just anyone.
+As most candidates like to choose a match from their own community—a religious group, a linguistic group, or an ethnic group, for example—a marriage bureau for a specific community will be more successful than a marriage bureau for just anyone.

 How much time can you put into your business?